- Who We Are

 A person 14 years of age or over, elected by a local Girl Scout council as a voting member of the National Council (Girl Scouts of the USA corporation).
 Each local council and USA Girl Scouts Overseas can elect one delegate, as well as another one for every 1,800 girls under its jurisdiction.
 To count toward the 1,800, a girl must have been a member registered with Girl Scouts of the USA as of September 30 of the year preceding the National Council's regular session.
 The prescribed number of girls is adjusted up or down as necessary to keep the local council and overseas delegate total as close as possible to 2,000.
 National Council delegates serve for a three-year term.

 The Girl Scout national organization's center of operations.
-In July 1992, GSUSA moved its national headquarters to 420 Fifth Avenue in New York City.
+Juliette Gordon Low moved the national headquarters to New York City in 1915.
+The address moved to various locations around NYC before finally settling in July 1992 to its current location at 420 Fifth Avenue.
 This nucleus for U.S. research and development in Girl Scouting takes up nine floors of a 39-story office condominium building that extends from 37th to 38th Streets.
 The building houses the organization's national staff.

 A program center located in Cuernavaca, Mexico, owned by the World Association of Girl Guides and Girl Scouts.
 Learn more in Global Girl Scouting: WAGGGS: World Centers.